kripikroli/dev_bitcoinminer/_posts/2017-03-13-hashflare-cloud-mining-review.md

 <h2 id="history">HashFlare History</h2>

-<p>HashCoins who offered hosting for <a href="/bitcoin-predictions-from-reserve-bank-of-india">mining contracts</a> on last quarter of 2015 had officially launched also their cloud mining service called HashFlare last 23rd of April 2015.
+<p>HashCoins who offered hosting for <a href="/bitcoin-predictions-from-reserve-bank-of-india">mining contracts</a> on last quarter of 2015 had officially launched also their <a href="http://geni.us/hashflare">cloud mining service called HashFlare last 23rd of April 2015</a>.
 They offered both altcoins and Bitcoin cloud mining services. </p>

 <p>HashFlare used a non-stock version of Apollo miner for their Bitcoin mining with SHA-256.
 HashFlare uses their Ares miner for mining with Scrypt. </p>